Jenifer Lewis: 2020s

 In 2022, Lewis was honored with a star in the Hollywood Walk of Fame.

 In 2024, Lewis competed in season eleven of The Masked Singer as "Miss Cleocatra" who later utilized an Egyptian throne prop.
 She was eliminated on "Girl Group Night".

-Also in 2024, the ABC special, After the Fall: A Conversation with Robin Roberts and Jenifer Lewis, premiered detailing a life threatening accident that happened while she was vacation in Africa.
+Also in 2024, the ABC special, After the Fall: A Conversation with Robin Roberts and Jenifer Lewis, premiered detailing a life-threatening accident that happened while she was on vacation in Africa.

 In 2024, Lewis was honored with a star in the St. Louis Walk of Fame.

 Personal life

 Lewis has revealed that she's been engaged four times but never married.
 She has an adopted daughter named Charmaine Lewis.

 In 2015, Lewis was defrauded by a romance-scheme con man, which was detailed in the 2022 episode "Financial Infidelity", of the series American Greed.

 In 1990, Lewis was diagnosed with bipolar disorder.
 She originally hid her diagnosis, as she felt ashamed, but eventually came to embrace it after 17 years of therapy and 10 years of medication.
 In a 2014 interview, she said: "You have to look in the mirror... and say—before you can go or grow into anything—you have to say you love yourself."

 In 2022, Lewis sustained life-threatening injuries after falling ten feet from her hotel balcony in Serengeti.
 She was then airlifted to Nairobi where she underwent a nine-hour surgery followed by a six-day ICU stay.

-In April 2024, Lewis made remarks about the former President of the United States, Donald Trump, comparing him to Adolf Hitler.
+In April 2024, Lewis made remarks about the President of the United States, Donald Trump, comparing him to Adolf Hitler.

+Lewis is distantly related to former NFL player Tre'Von Johnson.